 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.12 is not applicable to Fortran since there is no mechanism for pointer arithmetic in Fortran.

 6.13 Null Pointer Dereference [XYH]

+6.13.1 Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran.

-A Fortran pointer should not be referenced when its status is disassociated.

-A Fortran pointer by default is initially undefined and not nullified.
-A pointer is only nullified when it is done explicitly, either by pointer assigning the result of the null intrinsic procedure or by the nullify statement.

 The Fortran intrinsic procedure associated determines whether a pointer that is not undefined has a valid target, or whether it is associated with a particular target.

+A Fortran pointer’s association status can be undefined, meaning that a request about its association status is forbidden.

+In Fortran, it is illegal to reference an allocatable variable or component (see clause 4.x) that is not allocated.

 Some processors include an optional facility for pointer checking.

 6.13.2 Guidance to language users

+Ensure that all pointers have a defined association status before use, either by initialization or by pointer assignment.

+Consider using allocatable instead of pointer when possible, since the allocation status of allocatable variables or allocatable components cannot be undefined.

-Use compiler options where available to enable pointer checking during development of a code throughout.
+Use static analysis tools and compiler options where available to enable pointer checking during development of a code throughout.

 Use the associated intrinsic procedure before referencing a target through the pointer if there is any possibility of it being disassociated.

-Associate pointers before referencing them.

 Use default initialization in the declarations of pointer components.

-Use initialization in the declarations of all pointers that have the save attribute.

 6.14 Dangling Reference to Heap [XYK]